benphelps/Phelt/README.md

 # Standard Library

 The standard library is a work in progress.
-It is written in C, and is compiled into the `lux` executable.
+It is written in C, and is compiled into the `lux` executable, so it is always available.

-## Global Functions

-These are functions that are available in the global scope.
+These are functions that are always available in the global scope.

 ```js
 print("Hello World"); // no newline